-Goals towards Reducing Overpayments Status ECD Recovery Method Brief Description of Plans to Recover Overpayments Brief Description of Actions Taken to Recover Overpayments 1 Identify five states for in-person visits in 2025 (New Mexico, Louisiana, Florida, Wisconsin, and Connecticut) to provide targeted assistance with achieving compliance with all applicable provider enrollment, screening, and disclosure requirements, ultimately reducing payment error rates.
-Completed Oct-24 1 Recovery Audit CHIP claims are not included within the scope of Medicaid recovery audit reviews.
+Program or Activity Centers for Medicare & Medicaid Services (CMS) - Children's Health Insurance Program (CHIP) Reporting Period Q1 2025 t Goals towards Reducing Overpayments Status ECD Recovery Method Brief Description of Plans to Recover Overpayments Brief Description of Actions Taken to Recover Overpayments 1 Identify five states for in-person visits in 2025 (New Mexico, Louisiana, Florida, Wisconsin, and Connecticut) to provide targeted assistance with achieving compliance with all applicable provider enrollment, screening, and disclosure requirements, ultimately reducing payment error rates.
+On-Track Mar-25 1 Recovery Audit CHIP claims are not included within the scope of Medicaid recovery audit reviews.
 However, States are not precluded from reviewing CHIP claims to identify overpayments or underpayments.
 Medicaid Recovery Audit Contractors operate at the direction of the states.
 States have the discretion to determine what areas of the Medicaid programs to target based on vulnerabilities identified in their respective states.
 2 Monitor Corrective Action Plan submissions and follow-up with all states on their progress in implementing effective corrective actions.
 Gather lessons learned to inform areas to evaluate for future guidance and education.
-Oct-24 2 Recovery Activity Current statutory authority only allows certain eligibility-related overpayments to be recovered through the Payment Error Rate Measurement program.
+On Trook Mar-25 2 Recovery Activity Current statutory authority only allows certain eligibility-related overpayments to be recovered through the Payment Error Rate Measurement program.
 Other payment errors are recoverable on a sample basis.
 States must return the federal share of certain overpayments identified by the Payment Error Rate Measurement program within one year from the date the recovery contractor submits the Final Errors for Recovery report.

-Amt(\$) Root Cause of Overpayment Root Cause Description Mitigation Strategy Brief Description of Mitigation Strategy and Anticipated Impact \$2,122M Overpayments outside the agency control that occurred because of a Failure to Access Data/Information Needed.
+Amt(\$) Root Cause of Overpayment Root Cause Description Mitigation Strategy Brief Description of Mitigation Strategy and Anticipated Impact \$1,020M Overpayments outside the agency control that occurred because of a Failure to Access Data/Information Needed.
 Primary cause for data processing overpayment is providers not screened using risk-based criteria prior to the claim payment date and Ordering/Referring Provider Type 1 National Provider Identifier required but not listed on the claim.
 Training teaching a particular skill or type of behavior; refreshing on the proper processing methods.
 Provide provider enrollment tools, technical assistance, and training to ensure payments are not made for claims that do not meet requirements.
-Needed.
 The primary cause for eligibility overpayment is insufficient documentation to verify if an eligibility check was done at all or if the verification was completed, if initiated.
-Audit - process for assuring an organization's objectives of operational effectiveness, efficiency, reliable financial reporting, and compliance with laws, regulations, and policies.
 Review and monitor state action plans in response to audit findings to reduce overpayments stemming from improper CHIP claims.
 The primary causes of CHIP overpayments are insufficient state documentation (mostly related to eligibility redetermination/verification and provider screening/revalidation/National Provider Identifier) and states claiming beneficiaries under CHIP instead of Medicaid.
-Change Process altering or updating a process or policy to prevent or correct error.
 Work with states to develop state-specific corrective action plans to reduce overpayments made in error for CHIP claims.